maelstrom-software/maelstrom/doc/book/src/spec/layers.md

 }
 ```

-The `paths` layer type will recursively include all of the files in each of the
+The `paths` layer type will include each file referenced by the
 specified paths.
 This is executed by the client relative to the [project
 directory](../project-dir.md).
 Relative and absolute paths may be used.

 The `prefix_options` are applied to every matching path, as [described above](#prefix_options).

+If a path points to a file, the file is included in the layer.
+If the path
+points to a symlink, either the symlink or the pointed-to-file gets included,
+depending on [`prefix_options.follow_symlinks`](#follow_symlinks).
+If the path points to a
+directory, an empty directory is included.

+To include a directory and all of its contents, use the [`glob`](#glob) layer
+type.

 ## `stubs`
 ```protobuf